aG00Dtime/ThemeForest-Ripper/readme.md

 - Container image includes Chromium/Chromedriver; keep them updated for security.
 - Jobs are stored in memory; restart wipes the queue (artifacts stay on disk).

-# Legacy script

-The original `ripper.py` (CLI variant) remains in the repository for reference.
-It is no longer maintained now that the HTTP API supersedes it.